aj0-2024/binary-clock-core/README.md

 ### 3. Sample output

-Use the clock coordinates below to display it
+Use the clock coordinates below to display a time unit.

 ```
 {